Read This First

 Prompt 1: Elaborate on subjective and objective notions of “real”.

-The section turns on Subjective Reality, Objective Reality, and Bridging the Gap.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Subjective Reality, Objective Reality, and Bridging the Gap in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Subjective Reality distinct from Objective Reality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Subjective Reality distinct from Objective Reality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This first move lays down the vocabulary and stakes for Objectively & Subjectively “Real”.
-It gives the reader something firm enough about subjective and objective notions of “real” that the next prompt can press objective without making the discussion restart.
+The first move should give the reader a firm grip on subjective and objective notions of “real”.
+That lets the next prompt press objective without making the whole discussion start over.

 This chair is real.
 It functions as a place for humans to sit.